Bayesian model-based clustering for populations of network data: Motivating data examples

 In Figure \ref{memberships}, the left and middle plots present the proportion of times that the nodes of the representative networks of clusters 2 and 3 respectively, belong in each of the two blocks specified.
-The results for the representative of cluster $c=1$ are presented in the Supplementary material, Section 3.1, Figure 10.
+The results for the representative of cluster $c=1$ are presented in the Supplementary material, Section 3.1, Figure 10 \citep{mantziousupp}.
 We note here, that a block structure is not identified for the representative of cluster $c=1$.
 From Figure \ref{memberships}, we observe a similar block membership is revealed for the representatives of clusters 2 and 3.
 However, we notice differences in the block allocation of some nodes between the two representatives, namely nodes labelled 1, 3, 5, 7, 10, 11, 12 and 13.
 In addition, for the representative of cluster $c=3$, the nodes are more clearly allocated to each of the two blocks, as seen from the proportions.

-In Figure \ref{memberships}, the right plot corresponds to the proportion of times that an individual is allocated to the clusters.
-We see most individuals are clearly allocated to one of the three clusters.
-The proportion of the individuals allocated in each cluster further supports the assumption of $C=3$ clusters.
-Specifically, we notice clusters 2 and 3 contain only 17\% and 18\% of the observations respectively, while cluster 1 contains approximately 65\%.
-Assuming a greater number of clusters could potentially lead to clusters having only few network observations, making the inference of a network representative for those clusters impractical.
+In Figure \ref{memberships}, the right plot corresponds to the proportion of times that an individual is allocated to the clusters, showing that most individuals are clearly allocated to one of the three clusters.

-In addition, in Figure \ref{tacita_rep} we obtain the network representatives of each cluster, with node labels corresponding to the numbering seen in Table 16 given in the Supplementary material, Section 3.1, and layout similar to the true location of the displays on campus.
+In addition, in Figure \ref{tacita_rep} we obtain the network representatives of each cluster, with node labels corresponding to the numbering seen in Table 19 given in the Supplementary material, Section 3.1 \citep{mantziousupp}, and layout similar to the true location of the displays on campus.
 The two different colours of the nodes denote the block membership inferred for each representative.
-In the Supplementary Material, Section 3.1, Figures 8 and 9, we present trace plots of the false negative and false positive probabilities for each of the three clusters.
+In the Supplementary Material, Section 3.1, Figures 8 and 9 \citep{mantziousupp}, we present trace plots of the false negative and false positive probabilities for each of the three clusters.

 For cluster $c=1$, we observe that the representative concentrating the whole posterior mass is sparse having only few edges and no SBM structure.
 Specifically, we note that the edges of the representative correspond to movements of individuals among displays that are very close to each other (e.g. edge between nodes 4 and 10 corresponding to displays both located in the same building).
 In addition, most of the networks in the population are allocated to this cluster with a very small false positive probability with posterior mean 0.003 and very large false negative probability with posterior mean 0.49.
 The small false positive probability indicates that the edges observed in the network data are correctly recorded, while the high false negative probability indicates a high possibility of edges in the network data that we do not observe.
 This is a reasonable finding as we would anticipate that the Tacita application might have missed movements of users among displays due to WiFi connection issues.
 This remark is also justified by the movements observed in the representative network that correspond to movements among displays within the same building, suggesting that when a user is in a building, the WiFi connection is preserved, and so the application can record the movements of the user.